afparsons/COMP_320/Assignments/Problem_Set_1.md

 - data typing: that Fortran initially didn't have data typing seems quite limiting, though it must have been a deliberate decision given the constraints.
 However, Zuse's Z4 was also faced with constraints yet Plankalkül somehow had data types.

+- records/structs: the original versions of Fortran didn't have the records that Zuse included with Plankalkül.
+These were added in later versions of Fortran.

-- Zuse's programs, specifically for syntax checking: though the programs aren't language features, analyzing the algorithms may have proven useful for language design
+- Zuse's programs, specifically for syntax checking: though the programs aren't language features, analyzing the algorithms may have proven useful for language design.

 \#6. *Make an educated guess as to the most common syntax error in Lisp programs.*